elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 ## Documentation metadata

-Elixir allows developers to attach random metadata to the documentation too.
-This is done by using the relevant attribute (such as `@moduledoc`, `@typedoc`, and `@doc`) and passing a keyword list where the key is the metadata key and the value is the metadata value.
-A commonly used metadata is `:since`, which annotates in which version that particular module, function, type, or callback was added.
-For instance, in the example above we could have added:
+Elixir allows developers to attach random metadata to the documentation.
+This is done by passing a keyword list to the relevant attribute (such as `@moduledoc`, `@typedoc`, and `@doc`).
+A commonly used metadata is `:since`, which annotates in which version that particular module, function, type, or callback was added on, as shown in the example above.

-    defmodule MyApp.Hello do
-      ...
-      @moduledoc since: "1.0.0"

-      ...
-      @doc since: "1.3.0"
-    end

-Another existing metadata is `:deprecated`, which emits a warning in the documentation that usage of the function is discouraged:
+Another common metadata is `:deprecated`, which emits a warning in the documentation that usage of the function is discouraged:

     @doc deprecated: "Use Foo.bar/2 instead"